Skip to Content

 Dirty Plug

 Self-explanatory, it’s a plug that’s contaminated by too much gas (flooding), carbon, or oil.
 All of these will prevent the plug from doing its job.
-Flooding may be caused for a few reasons – blocked air filter, faulty choke, overuse of choke, tipping mower over on its carburetor side, and carburetor fault.
+Flooding may be caused by a few reasons: a blocked air filter, a faulty choke, overuse of the choke, tipping the mower over on its carburettor side, or a carburettor fault.
 Check out the video “How to fix a flooded engine.”

 Carbon build-up in the engine is a normal condition.
 Fuel type, oil type, maintenance, and plug type all affect how quickly it builds.